PX4/PX4-user_guide/en/flying/fixed_wing_takeoff.md

 ## Mission Takeoff {#mission}

-You can also hand/catapult a fixed wing vehicle in a mission.
+You can also hand/catapult launch a fixed wing vehicle in a mission.

 To launch in a mission:
 1. Add a fixed wing takeoff item to the **start** of the mission.